isabella232/customer-success.en/help/customer-success/adobe-masters-roundtable-balancing-personalization.md

     _"One of my goals is to implement personalized content so subtly and streamlined, that the user doesn't even know it's happening.
 It just feels natural and aligns with their expectations.
 To see if it's working, we use feedback surveys to gauge how they feel about the personalized experiences and set KPIs to see if we are hitting the mark."_ - Shawn Wilkinson, Senior eCommerce Program Manager, Dick's Sporting Goods

-## Personalization & Privacy: Trends for 2022 and Beyond
+## Personalization & privacy: trends for 2022 and beyond

 A common question Adobe customers ask is what to expect and how to prepare in advance.
 For instance, are we trending towards this exchange of data and content becoming the norm?
 Is there a better way to approach that value exchange?
 Our experts weighed in on a few trends and patterns they are focused on.